alexisakers/HTMLString/README.md

 You can choose between ASCII and Unicode escaping:

-- Use the `addingASCIIEntities` property to escape for ASCII-encoded content
+- Use the `addingASCIIEntities` function to escape for ASCII-encoded content
-- Use the `addingUnicodeEntities` property to escape for Unicode-compatible content
+- Use the `addingUnicodeEntities` function to escape for Unicode-compatible content

 > &#128161; **Pro Tip**: When your content supports UTF-8 or UTF-16, use Unicode escaping as it is faster and produces a less bloated output.